-A Program Evaluation Consultation is a service offered by the US Army Institute of Public Health and its Public Health Assessment Program (PHAP).
+A Program Evaluation Consultation is a service offered by the Army Public Health Center (APHC) and its Public Health Assessment Program (PHAP).

 Program Evaluation Consultation involves a process, adhering to validated public health principles and practices, that can assist in verifying the impact of a program, determining program strengths and weaknesses, whether the resources used by a program are justified, and even why leadership should allocate more resources if a program is successful.
 A Program Evaluation Consultation can provide a program "snapshot".